 In general, UK copyright law protects printed music for 70 years after the author's death.
 The same applies in those EU countries that have implemented the EU Copyright Directive.
-On the surface, this law would protect Medtner's compositions until the end of 2021.
+On the surface, this law would protect Medtner's compositions until 31 December 2021.

 However, if a work originates outside the European Economic Area and the author is not a national of an EEA state, the duration of copyright is limited to that to which the work is entitled in the country of origin.
 (This is in accordance with Article 7.8 of the Berne Convention under which an author is normally not entitled to longer protection abroad than at home.)
 Medtner was naturalized in 1948, but works published before 1 June 1957 only qualify by country of origin.
 All compositions published in Medtner's lifetime are out of copyright in Russia.
-Most Medtner works are still in copyright in Europe as they were originally published in Germany by Jurgenson, Édition Russe de Musique, etc.; this was common practice before 1918 to secure international copyright for Russian authors.
+Most Medtner works are still in copyright in Europe as those originating in Russia before the nationalisation of the Russian musical press in 1918 were simultaneously published in Germany by Jurgenson, Belaieff or Édition Russe de Musique; this was common practice to secure international copyright for Russian authors.
 However Opp 33-37 appear to be out of copyright as they were not published in Europe until a year or more after their publication in Russia, well over the 30 day limit required for simultaneous publication.

 In Russia, a 70-year rule (extended by 4 years for participants in the 1941-5 war) came into force on 1 September 2006.
 However works out of copyright on 20 July 2004 under the previous 50-year rule stay out of copyright.

-Medtner's works are in the public domain in Canada, Japan, China and South Korea.
+Medtner's works are in the public domain in Canada, Japan, China, South Korea, Australia and New Zealand.

 In the UK, copyright in a published edition expires 25 years from the end of the year in which the edition was first published.
 Typographical copyright does not exist in the USA.